 - 3 tablespoons unsalted butter

-Bring a pot of boiling salted water to a boil for the pasta.
-Melt the butter over medium heat, then add the chanterelles and cook slowly until just lightly browned.
+- Bring a pot of boiling salted water to a boil for the pasta.
+Melt the butter over medium heat, then add the chanterelles and cook slowly until just lightly browned, then add ¼ cup heavy cream and cook for a few minutes.